kyma-project/lifecycle-manager/docs/contributor/04-local-test-setup.md

    </details>

-5. Create a ModuleTemplate CR using [Kyma CLI](https://github.com/kyma-project/cli).
+5. Create a ModuleTemplate CR using [modulectl](https://github.com/kyma-project/modulectl).
    The ModuleTemplate CR includes component descriptors for module installations.

    In this tutorial, we will create a ModuleTemplate CR from the [`template-operator`](https://github.com/kyma-project/template-operator) repository.